blackhole89/graphicdepictions/README.md

 * [Linux x86_64](http://twilightro.kafuka.org/%7Eblackhole89/files/gdepictions-0.1.tar.gz)
 * [Windows x86_64](http://twilightro.kafuka.org/%7Eblackhole89/files/gdepictions-0.1-win64.zip)

+Once you have unpacked the relevant package, switch into the directory contained and run the binary (`./gdepictions` in a Linux shell, or `gdepictions.exe` on Windows).

 On Linux, you additionally require a version of libv8 (>= 3.14.5 or thereabouts, as found in the Debian and Ubuntu repositories as `libv8-3.14.5`).
 The Windows build includes the required DLLs.

 You may also try to compile it yourself, which may involve some effort.
 In fact, natively creating a Windows binary of the old version of V8 that graphic depictions is based on turned out to be so painful that I gave up and cross-compiled everything using mingw-w64.
 If you are not discouraged, consult the "How to compile from source" section further below.